 6. Write down your new API key or copy it to the clipboard.

-7. Log into your server as root and issue the following commands:
+7. Log into your server as root and issue the following command:

-8. When the nano editor opens, go to line 70 of speech-recog.agi:
+8. When the nano editor opens, go to line 70 or so of speech-recog.agi:

 my $key = "".
 Insert your API key from Step #6 above between the quotation marks and save the file: Ctrl-X, Y, then Enter.